matahariramadhan/transcriptor-app/technical_design.md

 ## 10. Document History

 - **v1.0 (2025-04-06):** Initial draft based on discussion.
 Updated to use Lemonfox API.
 Styled for readability.

+## 11. Testing Strategy

+A comprehensive testing strategy is outlined in `testPlan.md`.
+The approach includes:

+- **Unit Testing:** Using `pytest` and `unittest.mock` to test individual functions and modules in isolation (primarily focusing on `formatter.py`, with mocked dependencies for `downloader.py` and `transcriber.py`).
+- **Integration Testing:** Using `pytest` and mocking to verify the interactions and data flow between the core modules (`main`, `downloader`, `transcriber`, `formatter`).
+- **End-to-End (E2E) Testing:** Using `subprocess` to execute the CLI application and verify critical user workflows, including handling multiple URLs and common options.
+- **Manual Functional Testing:** For exploratory testing, usability checks, and verifying scenarios not covered by automated tests.

+The tests are organized within a `tests/` directory structure (`tests/unit`, `tests/integration`, etc.) and can be executed using the `pytest` command after installing development dependencies from `requirements-dev.txt`.
+Test coverage can be measured using `pytest --cov=src`.
+Refer to `testPlan.md` for full details and specific test cases.